AchrafMez/1337-piscine/README.md

 Avoid conflicts.
 Getting into fights can lead to **serious trouble**, including being **kicked out** of the piscine.
 It might even cost you your second chance.

 ### 3. Never Cheat
-Cheating will get you **blacklisted** from the school — permanently.
+Cheating will get you **blacklisted** from the school permanently.
 No warnings.
 No second chances.
-Just don't do it.

 ---
 ## Finaly